-(3) Any safety and health training course referred to in subsection (1) shall be conducted by a training provider authorised by the Authority.
+(3) Any safety and health training course referred to in subsection (1) shall be conducted by a training provider authorised by the Commissioner.

-(4) Notwithstanding that a person has completed such safety and health training course as is required under this section, the Authority may, if the Authority thinks that a refresher course is necessary, issue a written direction requiring that person to attend another such training course.
+(4) Notwithstanding that a person has completed such safety and health training course as is required under this section, the Commissioner may, if he thinks that a refresher course is necessary, issue a written direction requiring that person to attend another such training course.